Important phone numbers and next steps.

 You can view your Direct Debit payments by logging in to Online Banking.

-You will then have the option to delete the Direct Debit.
+You will then have the option to cancel any Direct Debits.
 If you delete before 7pm, on the business day before the payment is due to leave your account, it will be stopped.

 Get a replacement card